gathik-jindal/MooreMachine/README.md

 ```

 The parameters that it accepts are listed below in order:
-        1) pydig (pydig object): a pydig object that you want to add this counter to.
+        1) pydig : a pydig object that you want to add this counter to.
-        2) enable (): a HasOutputConnection object (an Input object, a Machine
-                    object, or a Combinational object).
+        2) enable : a HasOutputConnection object (an Input object, a Machine object, or a Combinational object).
         3) clock : a clock object
-        4) plot : a boolean value whether to plot this object or not
+        4) plot : a boolean value whether to plot this object or not (default is True)

 The above command creates a Combinational Block object.
 The following methods are available for the user at [Combinational Block Methods](#combinational-block-methods).

-#### FreezeCounter
+### <ins>FreezeCounter</ins>

 A freeze counter is a type of counter in which if the input is high,
 the counter "freezes" or, in other terms, stays at the same value until